lisad/phaser-example/README.md

 In the __select-bike-counts__ phase which works first to eliminate all the data we don't want to work with (a good practice to avoid having to add code to work with data you don't even want), only rows with bike counts and only columns we want are kept.
-This is done with the __phaser__ builtin __filter_rows__ function and a custom function to drop all columns not declared.
+This is done with the __phaser__ builtin __filter_rows__ function to choose only bike count rows, and a custom function to drop all columns not declared.

 The __aggregate-counts__ phase adds the counts together for all the incoming and outgoing locations as those are all broken into separate rows with the same COUNT_ID in the source data.